The Leasehold vs Serviced Office Debate

 With costs averaging around 20% of annual overheads, businesses need to make sure that your space is working for them.
 As with most things in life you get what you pay for, this is true regardless of whether your business takes on co-working, serviced or leasehold space.
-Rates (and terms) will vary based on demand for space.
+Rates (and terms) will vary based on the demand for space.
 Before signing on the dotted line it might be worth a quick glance at the positive and negative point sections relating to each space.

 Ultimately the aim of this guide is to help tenants who are weighing up options come to a decision regarding their next property move.
 It’s been written not because I’ve been asked to, but because I love the industry and want to help you.